modular-magician/terraform-provider-google-beta/website/docs/r/compute_address.html.markdown

   * PRIVATE_SERVICE_CONNECT for a private network address that is used to configure Private Service Connect.
 Only global internal addresses can use this purpose.
+  * SYSTEM_MANAGED for regional internal IP address that is reserved and managed internally.
+It can not be assigned to compute resources such as VM and internal load balancer.
   This should only be set when using an Internal address.

 * `network_tier` -